Skip to main content

 Business Segments

-Rite Aid operates two core segments: Retail Pharmacy, comprising its brick-and-mortar stores, and Pharmacy Services, primarily organized under the “Elixir” brand.
-The retail segment accounts for the lion’s share of the company’s roughly $24 billion in annual revenue, while the Elixir PBM processes prescriptions, negotiates rebates with manufacturers, and administers Medicare Part D plans for over 1.5 million members.
+Rite Aid operates two core segments: Retail Pharmacy, comprising its brick-and-mortar stores, and Pharmacy Services, primarily organized under the "Elixir" brand.
+The retail segment accounts for the lion's share of the company's $24.1 billion in annual revenue (fiscal year 2023), while the Elixir PBM processes prescriptions, negotiates rebates with manufacturers, and administers Medicare Part D plans for over 1.5 million members.
 The Retail Pharmacy business encompasses front-end merchandise (cosmetics, household essentials, over-the-counter medications) plus prescription drug services.
 In many areas, Rite Aid was the only pharmacy offering an accessible walk-in clinic model, providing immunizations and basic healthcare education.
 Meanwhile, the Elixir segment includes mail-order and specialty pharmacy services, helping insurers and employers manage drug costs.

 Capital Structure